 Perspectives is a series uncovering routines, inspiration, and insights by marketing leaders shaping the future around the globe.

-EDITOR’S NOTE: Claire Kennedy is the Social Media Marketing Manager at Forrester.
-She’s also a strong advocate of social selling, employee advocacy, and personal branding.
+EDITOR’S NOTE: Claire Kennedy is a talented Social Media Marketing Manager, and a strong advocate of social selling, employee advocacy, and personal branding.

 In her words, she shares:

 - Why empathy is key to better marketing

 What do you do for a living?
 What does your typical day look like?